s15n/par-lang/docs/src/introduction.md

 Par is centered around concurrency and session typing, all in the framework of linear logic.
 What does that mean?

+- Types are _linear_, i.e. a value must be used exactly once.
+  You might know the type system of Rust, where a value must be used at most once.
 - Ultimately, everything in Par is a _channel_.
   - A list sends every item in order and then closes
   - A function receives its argument and becomes the result